Digital Nomad Tax

 • Minimum income: There is no minimum income requirement as such.
 However, you should demonstrate you have sufficient means by providing proof that you have at least 124.500 CZK (around €5.000) in your bank account.

 • Other: The Czech digital nomad visa is actually more a long-term residence permit.
-This also means you will need to apply for it with the local embassy in the place where you are currently residing.
-Then you’ll need to apply for a trade licence in Czech based upon certain job categories that are listed.
-The residency permit will be based upon the trade licence so it’s key you get one.
+Therefore, you need to apply with your local embassy.
+The residency permit will be linked to a trade license (freelance registration).
 Furthermore, you’ll also have to include proof of accommodation in the Czech Republic for the entire duration of your stay, a clean criminal record and health insurance.

-• Visa length: The length of the visa depends on the length of your trade licence and can be from six months up to one year.
-If you want to extend your stay, you’ll first have to renew your trade licence.
+• Visa length: The length of the visa depends on the length of your trade license and can be from six months up to one year.
+If you want to extend your stay, you’ll first have to renew your trade license.

-• Tax implications: As you are holding a trade licence for the Czech Republic and are probably spending a decent amount of time in the country, you’ll normally be deemed a tax resident and therefore be liable to taxes and social contributions.
+• Tax implications: As you are holding a trade license for the Czech Republic and are probably spending a decent amount of time in the country, you’ll qualify as a Czech tax resident.
 Yet, this doesn’t need to be a bad thing as the Czech Republic offers attractive rates for freelancers.

 All the steps for the application process are written down on the website of the Ministry of Foreign Affairs of the Czech Republic.